-According to groundbreaking archaeological evidence, Neanderthals and early humans are now believed to have inhabited Naxos 200,000 years ago, much earlier than previously thought.
+According to recent archaeological evidence, Neanderthals and early humans are now believed to have inhabited Naxos 200,000 years ago, much earlier than previously thought.

 In 2021, a team of US, Canadian, and Greek archaeologists announced the discovery of stone tools on the island of Naxos which have been proven to go back at least 200,000 years.
 Naxos is a Cycladic Greek island located in the very middle of the Aegean Sea.